 Promotions |

-My Hungryroot vs. Green Chef comparison was close, but Green Chef is the winner.
-I don't think you can go wrong with either competitor.
-It literally came down to a few nuances that tipped the scales in favor of Green Chef.
+My comparison was close, but Green Chef is the winner.
+I don't think you can go wrong with either competitor, though, it really depends what sort of meals you want and how you like to cook.

 Being an organic certified meal kit delivery service works heavily in Green Chef's favor.
 It also takes the top spot on our list of the best organic meal delivery services.
 What's more, the service's eco-friendly practices, low carbon footprint, and reduced food waste play a significant role in its victory here.